how long do expired dog medications last

 Injectable Medications

 Injectable medications are generally considered less stable and often have shorter shelf lives than an oral pill or capsule medication.
-Some unopened medications can chemically be stable for at least 1 year beyond the expiration.
+Some unopened medications can be chemically stable for at least 1 year beyond expiration.
 Once opened, it is best to honor the labeled expiration date.

-There are liquid medications (such as insulin) that are made in smaller vials – so if you are using small quantities in a month – consider asking the pharmacist if it is available in smaller portions (which are generally less expensive) to minimize waste.
+There are liquid medications (such as insulin) that are made in smaller vials, so, if you are using less than expected, consider asking the pharmacist if it is available in smaller portions to minimize waste.

 Many insulin medications expire 30 days from the date you open them.
 This is the safest way to use the expiration dates on the package.
 The consequences of using insulin that is bad can be dangerous.